santiagonar1/reshuffle/README.md

 ```shell
 bash install.sh
 ```
 This should create an `install` directory.
 Let's assume this is created in `/path/to/reshuffle/install`.
+Keep in mind that certain things, such as the path to MPI, might need to be modified.
+So take a look at the script before running it.

 Then, in the  client code (i.e., the external project where you want to use `reshuffle`) you will need to first find and link `reshuffle`.
 For this, in your `CMakeList.txt` add: